kubernetes-analysis/kubernetes-analysis/blog.md

 [54]: https://relnotes.k8s.io

 The quality of the input data is a key aspect when doing data science.
-I decided to focus on the release notes, because they seem to have the highest amount of overall quality when comparing them to the plain descriptions in issues and PRs.
+I decided to focus on the release notes because they seem to have the highest amount of overall quality when comparing them to the plain descriptions in issues and PRs.
-Besides that, they’re easy to parse and we would not have a need to strip away the [various issue][55] and [PR template][56] text noise.
+Besides that, they’re easy to parse, and we would not need to strip away the [various issue][55] and [PR template][56] text noise.

 [55]: https://github.com/kubernetes/kubernetes/tree/master/.github/ISSUE_TEMPLATE